 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board trustee schedule states that the board meets 4 times per year and delegates responsibility to the Resource Committee to scrutinise the financial accounts and they have met an additional 4 times within the year.
+The board trustee schedule states that the board meets 5 times per year and delegates responsibility to the Resource Committee to scrutinise the financial accounts and they have met an additional 4 times within the year.
+This results in 10 meetings per year.